Abstract Factorization Theorems with Applications to Idempotent Factorizations: Closing remarks

 \section{Closing remarks}

 Many questions remain open.
-On the one hand, it would be interesting to study various arithmetic invariants that can be naturally attached to the ``minimal idempotent factorizations'' of the elements of an idempotent-generated monoid along the lines of what is done in \cite[Sect.~4]{An-Tr18} and \cite{Tr19b} for atomic factorizations in an arbitrary monoid.
-On the other hand, it might be rewarding to try and extend the techniques developed in Sects.~\ref{sec:3} and \ref{sec:4} so as to prove that the monoid of zero divisors of a broader class of right Rickart rings than covered in Sect.~\ref{subsec:characterizations} can be proved to be idempotent-generated.
+On the one hand, it would be interesting to study various arithmetic invariants that can be naturally attached to the ``minimal idempotent factorizations'' of the elements of an idempotent-generated monoid along the lines of what is done in \cite[Sect.~4]{An-Tr18} for atomic factorizations in an arbitrary monoid.
+On the other hand, it might be rewarding to try and extend the techniques developed in Sects.~\ref{sec:3} and \ref{sec:4} so as to prove that the monoid of zero divisors of a broader class of right Rickart rings than covered in Sect.~\ref{subsec:characterizations} is idempotent-generated.

-For instance, let $R = \mathcal M_2(\mathbf Z)$ be the ring of $2$-by-$2$ matrices over the integers.
+For instance, let $R = \mathcal M_2(\mathbb{Z})$ be the ring of $2$-by-$2$ matrices over the integers.
 It is well known that every singular matrix over a commutative euclidean domain is a product of idempotent matrices \cite[Theorem 2]{Laf83}.
 In particular, it was proved by Fountain in \cite[Theorem 4.6]{Fo91} that every singular $A \in R$ is a product of non-zero idempotent matrices.
-However, the $\rfix_R$-preorder on the monoid $R^\#$ of zero divisors of $R$ cannot be the right preorder to consider if one's goal is to recover Fountain's result as a corollary of Theorem \ref{thm:3.4}: In fact, If, for some integer $s \ge 2$, the degree-$s$ $\rfix_R$-irreducibles of $R^\#$ are idempotent, then we would get from Eq.~\eqref{equ:rank-nullity-ineq} that every singular matrix in $R$ factors as a product of at most $s$ idempotents.
+However, the $\rfix_R$-preorder on the monoid $R^\#$ of zero divisors of $R$ cannot be the right preorder to consider if one's goal is to recover Fountain's result as a corollary of Theorem \ref{thm:3.4}.
+In fact, if for some integer $s \ge 2$ the degree-$s$ $\rfix_R$-irreducibles of $R^\#$ were idempotent, then we would get from Eq.~\eqref{equ:rank-nullity-ineq} that every singular matrix in $R$ factors as a product of at most $s$ idempotents.
 But this is impossible, since it was proved by Laffey \cite[Sect.~1]{Laf89} that, for any integer $N \ge 1$, there exists a singular matrix $A \in R$ which does not factor as the product of fewer than $N$ idempotents.
-(Surprisingly enough, this does not happen in $\mathcal M_n(\mathbf Z)$ for $n \ge 3$, see \cite[Sect.~2]{Laf89}.)
+(Surprisingly enough, this does not happen in $\mathcal M_n(\mathbb{Z})$ for $n \ge 3$, see \cite[Sect.~2]{Laf89}.)